fogfish/gurl/doc/user-guide.md

 ᵍ🆄🆁🅻 is a "combinator" library for network I/O. Combinators open up an opportunity to depict computation problems in terms of fundamental elements like physics talks about universe in terms of particles.
 The only definite purpose of combinators are building blocks for composition of "atomic" functions into computational structures. ᵍ🆄🆁🅻 combinators provide a powerful symbolic expressions in networking domain.

-Standard Golang packages implements low-level HTTP interface, which requires knowledge about protocol itself, understanding of Golang implementation aspects, and a bit of boilerplate coding.
-It also missing standardized chaining (composition) of individual requests. ᵍ🆄🆁🅻 inherits an ability of pure functional languages to express communication behavior by hiding the networking complexity using combinators.
+Standard Golang packages implements a low-level HTTP interface, which requires knowledge about protocol itself, understanding of Golang implementation aspects, and a bit of boilerplate coding.
+It also misses standardized chaining (composition) of individual requests. ᵍ🆄🆁🅻 inherits an ability of pure functional languages to express communication behavior by hiding the networking complexity using combinators.
 The composition becomes a fundamental operation in the library: the codomain of `𝒇` be the domain of `𝒈` so that the composite operation `𝒇 ◦ 𝒈` is defined.

 The library uses `Arrow` as a key abstraction of combinators.
 It is a *pure function* that takes an abstraction of the protocol environments, so called IO category and applies morphism as an "invisible" side-effect of the composition.